davorg/dmp/chapters/chapter08.md

 The header contains information about the data file as a whole, telling us whose CD collection it is and the date on which this snapshot is valid.
-It would be inappropriate to list this information for each record in the file, so the header is a good place to put it. !!!
-FOOTNOTE 1 There are other places where the information could be stored.
-One common solution is to store this kind of information in the name of the data file, so that a file containing this data might be called something like 19990916\_dave.txt. !!!
+It would be inappropriate to list this information for each record in the file, so the header is a good place to put it.
+There are other places where the information could be stored.
+One common solution is to store this kind of information in the name of the data file, so that a file containing this data might be called something like *19990916\_dave.txt*.

 The information in the footer is a little different.
 In this case we are describing the actual shape of the data rather than where (or